Free online resources for groups involved in landcare

 Every year we create resources for the Landcare Week and Coastcare Week campaigns.
 You can access the templates and campaign information here.
+If you are looking for a resource and we don’t have it listed, please email us at [email protected]

-Landcare, Coastcare, Junior Landcare Group Logo
+Landcare, Coastcare, Junior Landcare Group Logos

 As a Landcare, Coastcare, Junior Landcare or environmental community group, you can request a free landcare caring hands logo incorporating your group name for non-commercial or political use.
-To be eligible, your group must be a community group registered on the National Landcare Directory

 How to obtain a landcare logo for your group